ThePenguinsGit/ihatemy.live/content/docs/rules.md

 (5 quarries -> need more ore processing -> need more ME system space)
 - Oh and most importantly, accept everyone, as long as no one gets hurt!
 -  Don't go claiming a huge area of the map without using it!
-- Don't actively *try * to make the map ugly (No empty, quarried out areas for example)
+- Don't actively _try_ to make the map ugly (No empty, quarried out areas for example)
 ## In general these rules can be simplified to:
 - **Just don't be an asshole to people!**
 - **And don't be an asshole to the tps!**
+- **Dont try to "outsmart" the rules, you're not that guy.**
 ### If anyone breaks a rule.
 Even in your DM's.
 Don't be afraid to DM/Mention mods or admins. it'll only help us!
-Thank you,
-     Staff team